MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 -  the display device connection to the Graphics Engine,
 -  the number of buffers: double-buffer, simple buffer (also known as *direct*),
--  the memory layout of the pixels,
+-  pixel format or depth,
--  pixel format or depth.
+-  the memory layout of the pixels.

 Display Connection
 ==================